 Accounting scandals in recent years have placed a new importance on cash flow as a metric for determining proper valuations.

-Like other models, discounted cash flow model is only as good as the information entered, and that can be a problem if you don't have access to accurate cash flow figures aren’t available.
+Like other models, the discounted cash flow model is only as good as the information entered, and that can be a problem if you don't have access to accurate cash flow figures aren’t available.
 It’s also more difficult to calculate than some metrics, such as those that simply divide the share price by earnings.
-But if you are willing to do the work, it can be a good way of determining whether a company is worth investing in.
+But if you are willing to do the work, it can be a good way of determining whether it's a good idea to invest in this company.